 Feed costs are also needed to calculate expected profits.
-Given that observations of feed intake were unavailable, a dry matter intake (DMI) model is used following the National Research Council's Nutrient Requirements of Beef Cattle (National Research Council, 2000).6 The DMI model generates an estimate of "standardized" feed intake.
-That is, we ignore additional factors that may have influenced feed intake across different feedlots or time periods, such as weather.
+Given that observations of feed intake were unavailable, a dry matter intake (DMI) model is used following the National Research Council's (NRC) Nutrient Requirements of Beef Cattle (NRC, 2000)5.
+The DMI model generates an estimate of "standardized" feed intake.
+That is, we are ignoring additional factors that may have influenced feed intake across different feedlots and/or time periods, such as weather.
 Much like holding prices constant, this approach places all animals on a level playing field in order to estimate an expected value of genetic information.
-Prior to calculating DMI, a projected live weight for each animal for each day on feed is estimated as where W{it} is the weight of the ith animal at the tth day on feed, LW_i is final live weight, PW_i is placement weight, and DOF_i is days-on-feed.
-The NRC's DMI equation also allows for adjustment
+Prior to calculating DMI, a projected live weight for each animal for each day on feed is estimated as: